Glynase Coupon & Prices

 How much does Glynase cost without insurance?

 Glynase costs without insurance will vary depending on how much you buy and the retailer you buy it from.
 As a guide, Glynase PresTab micronized 3 mg will typically cost around $340 for 100 tablets.
-If you obtain your medication through NiceRx, you will pay a flat monthly rate of $49 per medication regardless of its retail price.

 How much does Glynase cost with insurance?